compositactic/Compositactic/CT.Test/Document Templates/CTScript.md

 PaperSize has a decimal named Height

-Range has many Range named Ranges with container named SubRanges Range has a Guid key named Id
+Range has many Range named Ranges with container named SubRanges Range has a int key named Id
 Range has a string named Text
 Range has a Style named Style